-I have lived in the Wayzata School District with my husband and three children for the past six years.
-My children currently attend elementary, middle, and high school in the district.
+I have lived in the Wayzata School District with my husband and three children for the past seven years.
+My children currently attend middle and high school in the district.
 I ran for Wayzata School Board in 2019 and was only 153 votes shy of winning a seat that year.
 Since then, I have continued volunteering my time as much as COVID precautions would allow.
 I have a passion for volunteering; my volunteer experiences give me a greater connection to our community and a greater understanding of the concerns and aspirations of Wayzata families.

 In advocating for my own children, I have run the gamut, from getting accommodations for learning disabilities, to seeking gifted opportunities, sometimes for the same child!
 I have personal experience helping my child navigate the challenges of dyslexia, and this has made early reading intervention a focus of mine.
 I am grateful for the high-quality education my children have received, and I am committed to bringing this experience to all children in the district.

 My background is in biology; I graduated with distinction from Duke University with a B.S. in biology, and I managed a neurobiology lab at Duke Medical Center before moving to Minnesota.
 Currently, my days are filled with caring for my family and volunteering.
 I am a volunteer canine handler with Minnesota K9 Search Specialists, the canine element of Minnesota Task Force 1.
 Our family dog, Coda, is a Type II certified USAR canine; together, Coda and I are deployed for the search and rescue of disaster victims within the state of Minnesota.